 General Publication Resources

-- List of Journals relevant to FM, Community Health, departmental interests, with journal descriptions and impact factors.
+- List of Journals relevant to family medicine, community health, departmental interests, with journal descriptions and impact factors.

 - Listing of ALL Impact factors, 2010, by journal title.
 Also lists of top ranked journals in several areas.
 This is also a good resources for the abbreviations of journals.